I am a wife, mother, Nana, and Christian first. This is the story of my ordeal with lupus—and how I got through it.

 After a couple of years on prednisone, Plaquenil (an antimalarial drug), and NSAIDs (anti-inflammatory medication), I developed severe back pain with sciatica and was diagnosed with a herniated disk, possibly due to the prednisone use.
 I could not sleep well at night and began to spend a great deal of time in prayer.
 I came to accept my disease and tried to do the best I could.
 My biggest fear was how much of my children's life I was missing out on so much on.

 My back pain and sciatic became worse to the point that I could not get comfortable either sitting or standing.
 I developed a pronounced limp and began to lose muscle mass in my right calf.

-Phil preformed surgery on my back and found a ruptured disk and above that another bulging disk
+Phil performed surgery on my back and found a ruptured disk and above that, another bulging disk

 By this time I had accepted my diseased but still mourned for lost time with my children.
 Today they are grown and we have 4 beautiful granddaughters.
 I have good and bad days but have learned to read my symptoms better and not to overdue.

 Doctors do not know the cause of systemic lupus erythematosus.
 It is believed people are born with a predisposition to the disease.
 Something in the environment then triggers the disease, such as stress, virus, or other factors in the environment.
 Lupus is more common in women than in men and more often manifested in Blacks, Hispanics, and Asians.
 Sunlight is thought to trigger lupus symptoms as it causes inflammation.
 Certain drugs can also trigger symptoms.
 The drugs include; chlorpromazine, Apresoline, and also Pronestyl, and Procanbid.
 Another possible trigger is the Epstein Barr virus.